The store will not work correctly in the case when cookies are disabled.

 Driveways always get plenty of ware and tare.
-It may be the turning of the wheels on cars causing rubber marks, builders sloshing cement where they should be or just mother nature trying to take the land back.
+It may be the turning of the wheels on cars causing rubber marks, builders sloshing cement where they shouldn’t be or just mother nature trying to take the land back.

-We would advise that water proof clothing be worn, a face mask is optional, but eye protection is essential.
+We would advise that waterproof clothing be worn, a face mask is optional, but eye protection is essential.

 Be prepared to get very dirty.
 It is best to move as much as possible out of the way as the dirt gets absolutely everywhere.